fizge/1-SENECA-UDC_Coil_Proyect/background_doc.md

  **Collaboration Tools**
 The teams collaborated using:
 - [WhatsApp](https://web.whatsapp.com/): This tool was used to contact team members throughout the project.
-- GitHub: This tool was used to store code files and documentation.
+- [GitHub](https://github.com/): This tool was used to store code files and documentation.
-- Visual Studio Code: This tool was used by the programmers to create the project.
+- [Visual Studio Code](https://code.visualstudio.com/): This tool was used by the programmers to create the project.
-- Zoom: This tool was used to collaborate using video conferencing.
+- [Zoom](https://www.zoom.com/): This tool was used to collaborate using video conferencing.
-- Teams: This tool was used to collaborate using video conferencing and discussing each sprint with the product owner.
+- [Microsoft Teams](https://www.microsoft.com/en-ca/microsoft-teams/group-chat-software): This tool was used to collaborate using video conferencing and discussing each sprint with the product owner.
-- Taiga: This tool was used for agile project management and for keeping track and organizing sprints.
+- [Taiga](https://taiga.io/): This tool was used for agile project management, for keeping track of sprints and organizing tasks.

 ## Agile Development Process
 This project was created using the agile development methodologies.
 Agile is a software development method that is used to minimize risks and increase cross team collaboration.
 The key factors of agile development are its flexibility to changes through an iterative process, collaboration with product owners, and the use of user stories that lead each sprint. <br>